FormingWorlds/.github/profile/README.md

 [**i2elvis_planet**](https://github.com/FormingWorlds/i2elvis_planet)
 2-D fluid mechanics and thermochemistry of planetesimals and protoplanets.

 All codes hosted publicly here are open for collaboration.
-If you have specific questions or suggestions, please create a [Discussion](https://github.com/orgs/FormingWorlds/discussions), and `Issue` in the respective repository, or reach out via email to contact@formingworlds.space.
+If you have specific questions or suggestions, please create a [Discussion](https://github.com/orgs/FormingWorlds/discussions), an `Issue` in the respective repository, or reach out via email to contact@formingworlds.space.